ReactTraining/react-media/README.md

           query="(max-width: 599px)"
           onChange={matches =>
             matches
-              ? alert("The document is less than 600px wide.")
+              ? alert('The document is less than 600px wide.')
-              : alert("The document is at least 600px wide.")
+              : alert('The document is at least 600px wide.')
           }
         />
       </div>